Charlottesville facing its own past and present after rally turns deadly

-CHARLOTTESVILLE, Virginia — Residents of Charlottesville reeling after a driver plowed his car into a crowd of anti-fascist protesters turned their attention to the deep-seated divisions that may have attracted hate groups to the town in the first place.
+CHARLOTTESVILLE, Va. — Residents of Charlottesville — reeling after a driver plowed his car into a crowd of anti-fascist protesters — turned their attention to the deep-seated divisions that may have attracted hate groups to the town in the first place.

-Saturday’s gathering marked the fourth time since May that white nationalists have gathered to protest Charlottesville’s decision to remove the statue of Confederate General Robert E. Lee and rename parks dedicated to Confederate leaders.
+Saturday’s gathering marked the fourth time since May that white nationalists have gathered to protest Charlottesville’s decision to remove the statue of Confederate Gen. Robert E. Lee and to rename parks dedicated to Confederate leaders.

-The statue’s location in Emancipation Park — formerly known as Lee Park — has become a meeting place for the conservative movement mixing racism, white nationalism and populism known as "alt-right."
-This right-wing activism comes amid a renewed push across the South to remove Civil War-era symbols and names from public places.
+The statue’s location in what is now called Emancipation Park — formerly known as Lee Park — has become a meeting place for the members of the "alt-right," a part of the conservative movement that mixes racism, white nationalism and populism.
+This right-wing activism comes amid a renewed push across the South to remove Confederate symbols and names from public places.

-Wispelwey, who has lived in the city of 43,000 for most of his life, and other locals were still processing the shock that washed over so many after white protesters and counter-protesters clashed in the heart of the city.
+Wispelwey, who has lived in this city of 43,000 for most of his life, and other local residents said they were still processing the shock that washed over so many after white protesters and counter-protesters clashed in the heart of the city.

 Fifteen others were injured at the rally, while a pilot and a trooper-pilot also died when helicopter that they were in nearby crashed.

+Virginia State Police said they charged a Charlottesville man, 47-year-old Robert K. Litzenberger, with misdemeanor assault and battery after a trooper saw him spit on Kessler as he was walking away from the press conference.
+Because the charge was a misdemeanor, he was released on unsecured bond, officials said.

+Also on Sunday afternoon, hospital officials said that of the 19 injured that were transported to UVA Medical Center after the incident, 10 were in good condition and nine had been discharged.
+The hospital system treated additional people in connection with the driver plowing into the crowd, but they did not have an exact number for the additional patients, the UVA Health System said on Twitter.

-Wispelwey said he began his Saturday by leading a group of clergy and faith-based leaders on a march.
-He, along with Jill Williams, a local teacher who marched with another clergy group, said they avoided areas where white nationalists were congregating and instead gathered with locals to counter hate groups.
+Wispelwey had said he began his Saturday by leading a group of clergy and faith leaders on a march.
+He, along with Jill Williams, a local teacher who marched with another clergy group, said they avoided areas where white nationalists were congregating and instead gathered with local residents to counter hate groups.

-Sean Clinchy, who lives in downtown Charlotte, said he felt it was important for residents to stand up and be counted.
+Sean Clinchy, who lives in downtown Charlottesville, said he felt it was important for residents to stand up and be counted.

 "A lot of us felt that you had to show up and show there were more of us than them," he said.

-A number of locals who spoke with NBC News felt a need to participate in peaceful counter-rallies, but did not expect the violence even though they have witnessed months of building tensions.
+A number of residents who spoke with NBC News said they felt a need to participate in peaceful counter-rallies, but did not expect the violence even though they have witnessed months of building tensions.

 Brian Calhoun was one of those who began handing out water and offering bathroom breaks to those walking on the street in front of his house.
 Living just a block away from Emancipation Park still does not make Calhoun nervous, but he admitted to feeling afraid for the first time after seeing the Dodge Challenger ram the crowd.